A SWOT analysis looks at your strengths and weaknesses, and the opportunities and threats your business faces.

 - Social developments.
 For example, demographic changes or changing consumer needs leading to an increase in demand for your products.

 - New technology.
-For example, new materials, processes and information technology.
+For example, new materials, processes and cloud-based platforms.

 Threats can be minor or could possibly destroy the business.